Are you a self-employed business owner that is looking for a cost-effective way to lower your taxes and help you save for retirement?

 What Makes Employees Eligible for a SEP IRA?

-If you have employees, then provided they pass a series of test, you will have to contribute the same percentage to them – just based on their salary- not yours.
-Generally, employees of a small business are eligible for a SEP IRA if they
+If you have employees, then provided they pass a series of tests, you will have to contribute the same percentage to them – just based on their salary- not yours.
+Generally, employees of a small business are eligible for a SEP IRA if they:

-- have received $550 or more in compensation from the business in 2009 (this can rise with COLA adjustments in future years).
+- Have received $750 or more in compensation from the business in 2023 (this can rise with COLA adjustments in future years).
 However, the IRS states that an employer “may use less restrictive requirements to determine an eligible employee.”